-Traditionally, the European Court of Human Rights has accorded states a fairly wide margin of appreciation in the context of national security.
-It fits in with the doctrine of the Court that this margin can be reduced, for example when the Court sees growing consensus between Member States on a particular topic or certain changes in society.
-In the S. and Marper case, the applicants complained that the permanent storage of their fingerprints, cellular samples and DNA profiles in a police database was a violation of their right to privacy.
-The Court considered that the protection of personal data is of fundamental importance for the right to respect for private and family life.
-Under reference to the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (Convention 108), the Court stated that domestic law must afford appropriate safeguards to prevent any use of personal data that would be a violation of the right to privacy.
-The Court found the need for safeguards even greater where the personal data undergo automatic processing, especially when such data are used for police purposes (§ 103),32 and it noted strong consensus among the Convention parties to balance the competing public and individual interests carefully.
-Furthermore, the Court observed that "the protection afforded by Article 8 of the Convention would be unacceptably weakened if the use of modern scientific techniques in the criminal-justice system were allowed at any cost and without carefully balancing the potential benefits of the extensive use of such techniques against important private-life interests."
-These factors narrowed the margin of appreciation left to the respondent state (§ 112).33 As to the facts of the case, the Court concluded that the respondent state had failed to strike a fair balance and that there had been a violation of Article 8 (§ 125-126).
+Traditionally, the European Court of Human Rights has accorded states a fairly wide margin of appreciation in the context of national security.33 It fits in with the doctrine of the Court that this margin can be reduced, for example when the Court sees growing consensus between Member States on a particular topic or certain changes in society.
+In the S. and Marper case, the applicants complained that the permanent storage of their fingerprints, cellular samples and DNA profiles in a police database was a violation of their right to privacy.34 The Court considered that the protection of personal data is of fundamental importance for the right to respect for private and family life.
+In reference to the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (Convention 108), the Court stated that "domestic law must afford appropriate safeguards to prevent any" use of personal data that would be a violation of the right to privacy.35 The Court found the need for safeguards even greater where the personal data undergo automatic processing, especially when such data are used for police purposes,36 and it noted strong consensus among the Convention parties to balance the competing public and individual interests carefully.
+Furthermore, the Court observed that "the protection afforded by Article 8 of the Convention would be unacceptably weakened if the use of modern scientific techniques in the criminal-justice system were allowed at any cost and without carefully balancing the potential benefits of the extensive use of such techniques against important private-life interests."37